CH$_3$OH and HCN in Interstellar Comet 3I/ATLAS Mapped with the ALMA Atacama Compact Array: Distinct Outgassing

 The OH ($\mathrm{A}^2\Sigma-\mathrm{X}^2\Pi$) band near 3085 \AA \ was detected at ultraviolet wavelengths near \rh{} = 2.9 au (along with upper limits at \rh{} = 4.37 au) and OH 18 cm emission was seen at radio wavelengths at \rh{} = 1.43 au \citep{Xing2025,Alvarez2025,Crovisier2025}.
-The presence of H$_2$O ice has been repeatedly detected (or inferred) at infrared wavelengths \citep{Yang2025,Xing2025,Cordiner2025a}.
-CN, Ni, and Fe were measured in the optical, with an extremely enriched NiI/FeI abundance ratio found at \rh{} = 2.64 au \citep{Hoogendam2025,Hutsemekers2025}.

 Here we detail serial observations of 3I/ATLAS with the ALMA Atacama Compact Array and the detection of CH$_3$OH and HCN.
 These observations sampled multiple CH$_3$OH transitions centered near 338 GHz and 350 GHz pre-perihelion from \rh{} = 2.6 - 1.7 au, and the HCN (\Ju{} = $4-3$) transition at \rh{} = 2.17 and 2.08 au.
 We report molecular production rates and kinematics, parent scale lengths, coma radial temperature profiles, and integrated flux maps of molecular emission.
 Section~\ref{sec:obs} provides a description of the observations.
 Section~\ref{sec:results} presents our results from these data.
 Section~\ref{sec:discussion} discusses the kinematics and origins of CH$_3$OH and HCN in 3I/ATLAS, and places this interstellar object into context with solar system comets measured to date.